selwynpolit/d9book/book/routes.md

 ```

-## Getting some help from Chat GPT
+## Generate a controller with ChatGPT

 At the time of this writing, [OpenAI](https://openai.com/) has a research release of its ChatGPT available.
 You could always ask it to generate a controller for you as I did.
 I was amazed by the result.
 I asked it to: